Justify-social/my-project/docs/icons/font-awesome.md

 1. Icons are always available and load immediately (no network dependency)
 2. Icons are properly tracked and managed
 3. Icons are consistently styled and sized
+4. Light and solid variants are properly differentiated

 ## Icon Directory Structure